Da Vinci Toy Models

 Canal Lock Operation System

-Put canal locks are water-filled chambers that serve as elevators for boats.
+A canal lock is a water-filled chambers that serve as an elevator for boats.
 They allow vessels to traverse changes in water levels in our rivers and canals.
 The process may sound complicated, but it follows a basic yet ingenious step-by-step principle:

-If the boat goes upstream, water is let into the chamber through valves, which raise it.
-If it goes downstream, water is released from the chamber, lowering it.
+3. If the boat goes upstream, water is let into the chamber through valves, which raise it.
+If it goes downstream, water is released from the chamber, causing it to lower.

 The Birth of Canal Locks